 What do you need to start restaurant catering?

 Restaurants have most of the materials necessary to begin catering right away.
-They will need an additional license and equipment if they’re going to cater off-premise.
+They should obtain an additional license and choose a restaurant equipment if they’re going to cater off-premise.

 What is a catering license, and is it required for a restaurant?
 These licenses vary depending on location.
 For example, in California, any establishment with a liquor license can add-on a caterer’s permit and serve liquor at catering events as well as food.
 Check with your local health department to add a catering license to your existing restaurant.

 You may need additional permits for fire safety, operating as a fictitious business, or even air and water pollution control.